 - … or an RQF.
 If a supplier is not available yet, the procurement department sends out RFQs, or Requests for Quotations to find an ideal vendor.
 This step can be direct negotiation or an auction-based tendering process.
 Market analysts compare supplier quality and determine which ones would result in the best return on investment for the company.

 - Requisitions are reviewed.
 In either case, an approval stage follows where end users and department heads decide whether or not the need is valid and funding is available.
-If approved, the order becomes a purchase requisition that details the exact technical specifications and other attributes of that order.
+If approved, the orders become purchase requisitions that detail the exact technical specifications and other attributes of the order.

 - The purchase is made.
 Once approvals are complete, contracts are negotiated, and the vendor is decided upon, the vendor delivers the goods and services.
 Upon receipt of the order, the business undergoes a 3-way match, where the purchase order, the vendor invoice, and the delivered goods are all cross-checked to ensure accuracy.
 Any discrepancies or issues with the delivery are brought up early on to prevent problems later.